OlaiaAly/api-node/README.md

 Before running the project, ensure you have the following installed:

-- Node.js (version X or higher - specify a version if important)
+- Node.js Node.js v22.12.0+
-- npm (Node Package Manager) or yarn
+- npm (Node Package Manager)
-- A database (e.g., PostgreSQL, MySQL, SQLite - specify which one you used)
+- A database MongoDB

 ### Installation
 1. Clone the repository: